 Vegan Caramel Cheesecake

-This Vegan Caramel Cheesecake is a showstopper!
-It’s a gluten-free, dairy-free, vegan cheesecake recipe drizzled with the most amazing salted caramel sauce.
+This vegan cheesecake recipe is a showstopper!
+It’s a gluten-free, dairy-free, vegan vanilla cheesecake drizzled with the most amazing salted caramel sauce.

 If you’ve been following this website for a while, you know that I love vegan cheesecake recipes.
 They’re creamy, smooth, decadent and perfect for those who are gluten-free and dairy-free.
 Bonus, they’re also paleo-friendly.